Global-Reserve-Distribution/looner-microsites/replit.md

   - Added debug logging to troubleshoot metafields not appearing for Professor Pepper flavor
   - Shopify metafields show #7D3F49 (primary) and #CB6777 (secondary) but not displaying on site
   - Fixed metafields query to properly match custom.primary_color and custom.secondary_color namespace structure
+- **SODA CATEGORY FILTERING** (July 23, 2025): Added filtering to show only soda products
+  - Filter display to show only products with "soda" in tags or title
+  - Still fetch all products from Shopify API for complete data access
+  - Updated variety pack filtering to use case-insensitive matching
+  - Fixed TypeScript errors with proper type annotations

 ## Next Steps
 1. ✅ Configure Shopify environment variables - COMPLETED